-For the purposes of section 633(2) of the Corporations Act, the date for determining the persons to whom information is to be sent under items 6 and 12 of section 633(1) of the Corporations Act is 4:00pm (WST) on 15 November 2010.
+For the purposes of section 633(2) of the Corporations Act, the date for determining the persons to whom information is to be sent under items 6 and 12 of section 633(1) of the Corporations Act is 4:00pm (WST) on 7 December 2010.
+You should note that this date has changed from the date stated in Section 12.10 of the Original Bidder's Statement.